Tomb Inscription of the Ming Dynasty Prince Lu

-The "Tomb Inscription of the Ming Dynasty Prince Lu" (皇明監國魯王壙志) is the funerary epitaph of Zhu Yihai (朱以海, 1618–1662), the Prince of Lu, during the waning years of the Ming Dynasty.
+The Tomb Inscription of the Ming Dynasty Prince Lu (皇明監國魯王壙志) is the funerary epitaph of Zhu Yihai (1618–1662), the Prince of Lu, during the waning years of the Ming dynasty.
 Unearthed in Kinmen in 1959, this tomb inscription provides detailed information about the life of Prince Lu.
 In 2011, it was designated a national treasure by the Bureau of Cultural Heritage, Ministry of Culture.

-Discovery Process
+Discovery

-In 1959, during military operations for stone quarrying and construction of military facilities near Gugang Lake (古崗湖) on the outskirts of Kinmen, the Nationalist Chinese army accidentally discovered an ancient tomb.
-Subsequent verification confirmed that it was the tomb of Zhu Yihai, also known as Prince Lu, the ninth-generation grandson of Zhu Tan (朱檀), the tenth son of the founding emperor of the Ming Dynasty.
-The tomb belonged to Zhu Shouyong (朱壽鏞), the son of Lu Wang Zhu Tan, and was later recognized as the burial site of Zhu Yihai, the Prince of Lu, during the Southern Ming period.
+In 1959, during military operations for stone quarrying and construction of military facilities near Gugang Lake on the outskirts of Kinmen, the Nationalist Chinese army accidentally discovered an ancient tomb.
+Subsequent verification confirmed that it was the tomb of Zhu Yihai, also known as Prince Lu, the ninth-generation grandson of Zhu Tan (朱檀), the tenth son of the founding emperor of the Ming dynasty.
+The tomb was later recognized as the burial site of Zhu Yihai, the Prince of Lu during the Southern Ming period.

 According to the account in the "Record of the Discovery of the Tomb of the Ming Dynasty Prince Lu" (發現皇明監國魯王墓記), on August 19, 1959, during a military project for detonating and quarrying stones outside the old city of Kinmen, a stone tablet originally buried underground was exposed after an explosion.
-The military officers at the scene continued digging downward and discovered the tomb cover and an intact uncarved stone tablet (initially presumed to be a tombstone) about one meter below the surface, confirming the presence of a sturdy ancient tomb constructed from San-Ho-Tu (三合土).
+The military officers at the scene continued digging downward and discovered the tomb cover and an intact uncarved stone tablet (initially presumed to be a tombstone) about one meter below the surface, confirming the presence of a sturdy ancient tomb constructed from a lime-sand-clay mixture known as sanhetu (三合土).

 On August 22, military officers chiseled a hole behind the stone tablet to inspect it and found another stone tablet inside.
 This second tablet, made of basalt, measured 63.5 cm in height, 47 cm in width, and 5 cm in thickness.
 After a simple cleaning, the inscription "皇明監國魯王壙誌" (Tomb Inscription of the Ming Dynasty Prince Lu) was revealed.
 Subsequently, a task force comprising Kinmen County government officials, scholars, local gentry, and military personnel was established to conduct further excavation and conservation of the Prince Lu's tomb.
 The unearthed artifacts were handed over to the Kinmen County government for safekeeping, while the "Tomb Inscription of the Ming Dynasty Prince Lu" was transferred to the National Museum of History in Taiwan for preservation.